OpenEvalProject/evals/manuscripts/elife-23708/v2/manuscript.md

 ## Abstract

-10.7554/eLife.23708.001 The molecular force of blood-stage infection ( mol FOB) is a quantitative surrogate metric for malaria transmission at population level and for exposure at individual level.
-Relationships between mol FOB, parasite prevalence and clinical incidence were assessed in a treatment-to-reinfection cohort, where P.vivax ( Pv ) hypnozoites were eliminated in half the children by primaquine (PQ).
-Discounting relapses, children acquired equal numbers of new P. falciparum ( Pf ) and Pv blood-stage infections/year ( Pf- mol FOB = 0–18, Pv- mol FOB = 0–23) resulting in comparable spatial and temporal patterns in incidence and prevalence of infections.
-Including relapses, Pv- mol FOB increased >3 fold (relative to PQ-treated children) showing greater heterogeneity at individual ( Pv- mol FOB = 0–36) and village levels.
-Pf- and Pv- mol FOB were strongly associated with clinical episode risk.
-Yearly Pf clinical incidence rate (IR = 0.28) was higher than for Pv (IR = 0.12) despite lower Pf- mol FOB.
-These relationships between mol FOB, clinical incidence and parasite prevalence reveal a comparable decline in Pf and Pv transmission that is normally hidden by the high burden of Pv relapses.
-Clinical trial registration: ClinicalTrials.gov NCT02143934
+The molecular force of blood-stage infection (molFOB) is a quantitative surrogate metric for malaria transmission at population level and for exposure at individual level.
+Relationships between molFOB, parasite prevalence and clinical incidence were assessed in a treatment-to-reinfection cohort, where P.vivax (Pv) hypnozoites were eliminated in half the children by primaquine (PQ).
+Discounting relapses, children acquired equal numbers of new P. falciparum (Pf) and Pv blood-stage infections/year (Pf-molFOB = 0–18, Pv-molFOB = 0–23) resulting in comparable spatial and temporal patterns in incidence and prevalence of infections.
+Including relapses, Pv-molFOB increased >3 fold (relative to PQ-treated children) showing greater heterogeneity at individual (Pv-molFOB = 0–36) and village levels.
+Pf- and Pv-molFOB were strongly associated with clinical episode risk.
+Yearly Pf clinical incidence rate (IR = 0.28) was higher than for Pv (IR = 0.12) despite lower Pf-molFOB.
+These relationships between molFOB, clinical incidence and parasite prevalence reveal a comparable decline in Pf and Pv transmission that is normally hidden by the high burden of Pv relapses.Clinical trial registration: ClinicalTrials.gov NCT02143934

 ## Introduction